aufbau-io/R3F-components/vfx-breakdown/README.md

 ## Notes for Development

-- Images will scale down to fit a 2:1 aspect ratio for the plane geometries, while mainatining their original aspect ratios.
+- Images will scale down to fit a 2:1 aspect ratio for the plane geometries while mainatining their original aspect ratios.
 For best results use images with a 2:1 aspect ratio or manually adjust.